LetiziaMarietti/myGitProject/README.md

 All songs released by The Beatles as a group are included in this database.
 It includes 285 songs described by 26 features.
-The original database has 45 columns, but i removed some to streamline it, leaving out data on the success on popular charts.
+The original database has 45 columns, but some were removed to streamline it, leaving out data on the success on popular charts.